Newton's law breaks at very low accelerations. Galaxies rotate as observed, no dark matter.

 Newton's law breaks down at very low accelerations.
 Below a universal scale a_0 ≈ 10^-10 m/s², gravity is effectively stronger, and galaxies rotate as observed without dark matter.

-Placeholder for a 3D visualisation of Modified Gravity / MOND.
-The interactive scene will land in Phase 3.
+Looping ambient scene for Modified Gravity / MOND.
 Modified-gravity programs share a single editorial commitment: instead of postulating invisible particles (dark matter) or a cosmological term (dark energy), modify general relativity at the scales where ΛCDM invokes them.
 MOND's original observation is that galaxy rotation curves obey a tight phenomenological law tied to a universal acceleration scale a_0 ≈ 10^-10 m/s².
 This pattern is too clean to be coincidence and is not derived from first principles by ΛCDM.
 The hard part is extending the same idea to clusters, the CMB, and large-scale structure.
 Whether the same principle scales to clusters and cosmology is the open empirical question.
 Cluster and cosmological data favor ΛCDM cleanly; galaxy-scale data favor MOND-style patterns just as cleanly.
 Both empirical signals are real.

 Milgrom proposed in 1983 that Newton's law of gravity breaks down at extremely low accelerations, below a universal scale a_0 ≈ 10^-10 m/s².
 Below this scale, gravity effectively gets stronger than Newton predicts, and galaxies rotate as observed without invoking dark matter.

 MOND is not a relativistic theory, it's a modification of Newton's force law that kicks in below an acceleration scale a_0 ≈ 10^-10 m/s².
 Above a_0, gravity behaves exactly as Newton predicted.
 Below a_0, the force becomes effectively stronger, so an object orbiting at low velocity feels more gravity than a Newtonian calculation would predict.
-In the deep-MOND regime where acceleration a is much less than a_0, the Newtonian acceleration g_N maps to actual acceleration a via a ≈ sqrt(g_N · a_0).
+This effect is captured by a simple formula: in the deep-MOND regime, where the acceleration a is much smaller than a_0, the actual acceleration follows a ≈ sqrt(g_N · a_0), where g_N is the acceleration Newton's law would predict from the visible matter.
 This single rule fits galaxy rotation curves across enormous dynamical range, with one free parameter (a_0 fixed empirically once) and no free halo parameters per galaxy.

-The honest two-level picture: MOND captures a real galaxy-scale empirical pattern that any successful theory of the dark sector must explain.
-But at cluster scales, the Bullet Cluster (Clowe et al 2006) shows lensing mass cleanly separated from baryonic gas in a way MOND alone cannot explain without invoking some additional dark component.
+MOND captures a real galaxy-scale empirical pattern that any successful theory of the dark sector must explain, but it faces problems at cluster and cosmological scales.
+At cluster scales, the Bullet Cluster (Clowe et al 2006) shows lensing mass cleanly separated from baryonic gas in a way MOND alone cannot explain without invoking some additional dark component.
 And the CMB acoustic-peak structure is reproduced precisely by ΛCDM with cold dark matter; relativistic MOND extensions struggle here.
-Wide-binary tests using Gaia DR3 are an active empirical question right now: the joint Banik-Pittordis-Sutherland 2024 analysis sets strong constraints, with different sub-analyses pointing in different directions.
+Wide-binary tests using Gaia DR3 are an active empirical question right now: the joint Banik-Pittordis-Sutherland 2024 analysis sets strong constraints, with some sub-analyses favoring standard gravity over MOND and others leaving more room for a MOND-like signal.

 The family stance